cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

     (when-not (:command/success? result)
       (log/warn "Unsuccessful command" command result))
     (if-let [session (:command/session result)]
-      (assoc resp :command/session session)
+      (assoc resp :session session)
       resp)))
 ```

-The observant reader will notice the call to `http-response-body` in there.
-This
+The observant reader will notice the call to `http-response-body`.
+This is yet
-is yet another multimethod, which allows us to implement a separate function to
+another multimethod, which allows us to implement a separate function to
 calculate the response body for certain commands.

 Here is an actual example of one of our commands: